Geritychina/SinaHub/README.md

 ## 🎯 Mission & Vision

 - Build a **global online hub** showcasing China’s unique identity.
-- Share **high-quality content**: articles, portfolios, interviews, and services.
+- Share **high-quality content**: articles, interviews, and services.
 - Bridge **tradition and innovation**, inspiring audiences worldwide.
-- Provide **tailored experiences** for travel, business, and cultural exchange.

 ---

 ## 📌 Project Structure

+🔹 About Me – Personal background, mission, and vision.
+🔹 About the Project – Purpose, goals, and scope of SinaHub.
+🔹 Blog – Articles, insights, and updates on Chinese culture and related topics.
-🔹 **About** – Vision, story, and philosophy.
+🔹 Portfolio – Showcase of selected works and featured projects.
-🔹 **Portfolio** – Featured works, initiatives, and highlights.
+🔹 Work With Me – Collaboration opportunities and personalized services.
-🔹 **Services** – Consulting, cultural projects, and collaborations.
+🔹 Services – Offerings, programs, and consulting options.
-🔹 **Interviews** – Conversations with experts, entrepreneurs, and creatives.
+🔹 Interviews – Conversations with experts and creative professionals.
-🔹 **Contacts** – Direct ways to connect with the team.
+🔹 Contacts – Ways to get in touch and connect.

 ---